Snipers fire at Sinn Fein's new online store

 Or maybe the UUP could take a leaf from the book of ProdShopping.
 This Web site, alas "disappeared" following - if memory serves us correctly - threats to its author, was both a pastiche of the decidedly devout CatholicShopper.com and a satire of Northern Irish Protestant attitudes.

-One product that especially took our fancy when we reviewed the site last year was Protestant holy water, collected from the Boyne and blessed by no less than the Protestant Pope Rev. Ian Paisley.
+One product that took our fancy when we reviewed the site last year was Protestant holy water, collected from the Boyne and blessed by the Protestant Pope Rev. Ian Paisley.
 This is claimed to have amazing healing powers.
 Indeed, "if you have been out all night throwing bricks at the Fenians, and the PSNI, over the peace line in North Belfast this Holy Water is ideal to help heal those cuts and bruises." ®